rfrische/mebioda/doc/week1/w1d2/lecture1.md

   vertices have even degree
-- A _De Bruijn_ graph connects symbolic sequence data such that every vertex is a sequence string of length _k_ (a "_k-mer_") that is connected to other such vertices if the the sequences are identical along the substring of length _k_-1, i.e. the sequences are shifted one step relative to one another, which creates _directedness_ in the graph
+- A _De Bruijn_ graph connects symbolic sequence data such that every vertex is a sequence string of length _k_ (a "_k-mer_") that is connected to other such vertices if the sequences are identical along the substring of length _k_-1, i.e. the sequences are shifted one step relative to one another, which creates _directedness_ in the graph
 - The simplest cases, with binary sequence data, are shown for _k_ = 1..3 (imagine what